 Lake Guntersville, located in Alabama, has served as a bass fishing hotspot for numerous decades.
 The famed bass fishery has even served as the host location of the Bassmaster Classic on multiple occasions, most recently in 2020.
 Many anglers find luck fishing along the lake’s numerous eelgrass beds or riprap walls.

 Lake Okeechobee is among the top destinations for those looking to land trophy size largemouths.
 Lake Okeechobee is a unique lake that is shallow throughout its entirety.
 This provides anglers with an enormous expanse of water on which to base their efforts.
 Many 7-10 pound bass are caught annually on Okeechobee.

 Southern California Lakes

 Those in search of mega bass often refer to southern California as ground-zero.
-Numerous lakes within this region regularly produce record class bass, with Dixon Lake, Castaic Lake, and Lake Casitas being a few of the most prominent.
-Anglers typically pursue these trophy-caliber largemouths while on bed, during the spring.
+However, numerous lakes within this region regularly produce record-class bass, with Dixon Lake, Castaic Lake, and Lake Casitas being a few of the most prominent.
+During the spring, anglers typically pursue these trophy-caliber largemouths while on the bed.

-Lake Fork, located in Texas, is another fishery that is well known for its regular production of sizable bass.
+Lake Fork, located in Texas, is another fishery well known for its regular production of sizable bass.
 Bass begin their annual transition to shallow water early in the spring, as the warm Texas heat causes water temperatures to rise quickly.
-Those who are on the water during this annual warming period tend to find substantial success.
+As a result, those on the water during this annual warming period tend to find substantial success.

 Lake Seminole is located along Georgia’s southwestern border and provides a wealth of opportunity to those looking to boat a significant number of springtime bass.
 With over 400-miles of shoreline, Seminole provides plenty of elbow room for those pursuing bass as they transition to the shallows.
 This body of water is heavily saturated with cover, allowing anglers to pick off bass as they stage at such points.